ilswh/doggycafe/README.md

 But still in the same place which is the caring embrace of nature.
 Explain your colours and the colour scheme.

-- Black used for primary text.
+- Black used for text.
-- `#E84610` used for primary highlights.
-- Black used for secondary text.
+- White used for background.
-- `#009FE3` used for secondary highlights.
+- White used for header and footer

 Consider adding a link and screenshot for your colour scheme using "coolors". https://coolors.co/generate